-- Course completion is a vanity metric.
+- Number of course completions is a vanity metric.
 Remember, just because a certain percentage of students complete a course doesn't indicate how effective that course actually is, or whether or not the students of that course will actually retain any useful information.

 - Time spent answering questions, on the other hand, is a useful performance metric.
 For example, if 67 percent of students spend a disproportionate amount of time on a question, and 58 percent get that question wrong, that's an indicator that the question should be rephrased or removed.

 Survey responses.
 Measuring various survey metrics- reactions, feedback and other forms of evaluation learners will leave on the course or instructor evaluations - can greatly assist you in tailoring your eLearning experiences towards the needs of your target learning groups.

 Time spent.
 While we mentioned how measuring the time spent per question can be useful, measuring time spent on courses, quizzes, exams and training exercises can also be crucial for designing effective performance tests for learners.

 Learner interactions.
 Having a forum - either hosted on your corporate training portal or via LMS- is a must for encouraging peer-to-peer engagement among learners.
 By measuring the amount of activity on these forums, as well as what assignments seem to encourage more peer interaction among learners, you can effectively create a collaborative learning environment.